THE TIBET SERIES, DAY 9, 10, 11 & 12

 DAY 10, LOCAL MONASTERY

 After what was surprisingly the best sleep of the trip, we headed to the local monastery to visit the local monk.
-The idea was the spend some time with him and experience what life is like as a Lama here in Rural Tibet but unfortunately someone died in the nearby village and he had to go and support the family.
+The idea was to spend some time with him and experience what life is like as a Lama here in Rural Tibet, but unfortunately, someone died in the nearby village, and he had to go and support the family.

 Lifting sh*t with a Tibetan family